egernst/kata-deploy/README.md

 ### Daemonsets and RBAC:

-A few daemonsets are introduced for kata-deploy, as well as an RBAC to facilitate being able to apply labels to the nodes.
+A few daemonsets are introduced for kata-deploy, as well as an RBAC to facilitate appyling labels to the nodes.

 #### runtime-labeler:

-This daemonset will create a label on each node in the cluster identifying the CRI shim in use.
-For example, `container-runtime=crio` or `container-runtime=containerd.`
+This daemonset creates a label on each node in the cluster identifying the CRI shim in use.
+For example, `kata-containers.io/container-runtime=crio` or `kata-containers.io/container-runtime=containerd.`

-#### CRI-O and containerd kata installer:
+#### CRI-O and containerd kata installer

-Depending the value of `container-runtime` label on the node, either the CRI-O or containerd kata installation daemonset will execute.
-These daemonsets will install the necessary kata binaries, configuration files and virtual machine artifacts on the node.
-Once installed, it will add a node label `kata-runtime=true` and reconfigure either CRI-O or containerd to make use of Kata for untrusted workloads.
-As a final step it will restart either CRI-O or containerd and kubelet.
-Upon deletion, the daemonset will remove the kata binaries and VM artifacts and update the node label to `kata-runtime=cleanup.`
+Depending the value of `kata-containers.io/container-runtime` label on the node, either the CRI-O or containerd kata installation daemonset executes.
+These daemonsets install the necessary kata binaries, configuration files and virtual machine artifacts on the node.
+Once installed, the daemonset adds a node label `kata-containers.io/kata-runtime=true` and reconfigures either CRI-O or containerd to make use of Kata for untrusted workloads.
+As a final step the daemonset restarts either CRI-O or containerd and kubelet.
+Upon deletion, the daemonset removes the kata binaries and VM artifacts and updates the node label to `kata-containers.io/kata-runtime=cleanup.`

-### CRI-O and containerd cleanup:
+### Kata cleanup:
-Depending on the value of `container-runtime`, either the CRI-O or conatinerd Kata cleanup daemonset will run if the node has label `kata-runtime=cleanup.` This daemonsets will remove the `container-runtime` and `kata-runtime` labels as well as restart either CRI-O or containerd systemctl daemon as well as kubelet.
-These resets cannot be executed during the preStopHook of the Kata installer daemonset, which necessitated this final cleanup daemonset.
+This daemonset runs of the node has the label `kata-containers.io/kata-runtime=cleanup.` This daemonsets removes the `kata-containers.io/container-runtime` and `kata-containers.io/kata-runtime` labels as well as restarts either CRI-O or containerd systemctl daemon and kubelet.
+You cannot execute these restets during the preStopHook of the Kata installer daemonset, which necessitated this final cleanup daemonset.